MobileNativeFoundation/bluepill/README.md

 ## Q & A
 - Are we able to run Xcode UI Testing bundle with Bluepill

   _YES_, we recently added support for Xcode UI Testing bundles.
 Thanks to the inspiration from [FBSimulatorControl](https://github.com/facebook/FBSimulatorControl).
+Bluepill now supports Xcode unit test bundle and UI test bundles.

 - Easiest way to get Bluepill binary?